sabotagedninja/obsidian-smart-selection/README.md

 **Smart Selection** makes selecting text in Obsidian more intuitive and efficient.
 It lets you expand or shrink selections step by step — from cursor to a single line to an entire paragraph — using keyboard shortcuts.

+## 📰 Latest news

+Awaiting review and inclusion into the official community plugins list — exciting :D

 ## ✨ Features

 - **Expand** or **shrink** selections logically by pressing a key combination